In the first half of this article, we talked about the 5-step process to answer SC problems:

 I want to stress the “out loud” part; you will be able to hear whether the explanation is sufficient.
 If so, try another problem.

 If you’re struggling or unsure, then one of two things is happening.
 Either you just don’t understand, or the sentence actually doesn’t have a clear meaning and that’s why it’s wrong!
 Decide which you think it is and then look at the explanation.
 Does the explanation’s description of the sentence match what you thought—the sentence actually does have a meaning problem?
 If not, then how does the explanation explain the sentence?
 That will help you learn how to “read it right” the next time.
-(If you don’t like the OG explanation, try looking in our GMAT Navigator program or on the forums.)
+(If you don’t like the OG explanation, try looking in our GMAT Navigator program.)

 Drill Number 3: Find a Starting Point